Eritreans: Nara

-Rashaida Arabs in Eritrean
+Rashaida

 The Rashaida are one of Eritrea's nine recognized ethnic groups.
 They represent around 2% of the population of Eritrea.
 The Rashaida reside in the northern coastal lowlands of Eritrea and the northern eastern coasts of Sudan.
-They are predominantly Muslim and are the only ethnic group in Eritrea to have Arabic as their communal language, specifically the Hejazi dialect.
+They are predominantly Muslim and are the only ethnic group in Eritrea to have Arabic as their mother tongue, specifically the Hejazi dialect.
 The Rashaida first came to Eritrea in the 19th century from the Arabian Coast.

 Italians in Eritrea

 A few monolingual Italian Eritreans remain.
 As of 2008, they were estimated at 900 people, down from around 38,000 residents at the end of World War II.